|

 Curle racing back to retrieve the situation Martin Smith was alert

 and tucked the ball home from a foot or so from the line.
+When you are struggling you need pieces of luck like this, and

 this was just the tonic we needed as we went in search of a second